nginxinc/nginx-amplify-doc/amplify-guide.md

    * Key security measures (e.g. *stub_status* is unprotected)
    * Typical errors in configuring locations, especially with *regex*

 To parse SSL certificate metadata the Amplify Agent uses standard openssl(1) functions.
-SSL cerficates are parsed and analyzed only when the corresponding [settings](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#settings) are turned on.
+SSL certificates are parsed and analyzed only when the corresponding [settings](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#settings) are turned on.
 SSL certificate analysis is *off* by default.

 Static analysis will only include information about specific issues with the NGINX configuration if those are found in your NGINX setup.

 In the future, the **Reports** section will also include *dynamic analysis*, effectively linking the observed NGINX behavior to its configuration—e.g. when it makes sense to increase or decrease certain parameters like [proxy_buffers](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_buffers) etc. Stay tuned!

-Config analysis and reports are *on* by default.
+**Note.** Config analysis and reports are *on* by default.
 If you don't want your NGINX configuration to be checked, unset the corresponding setting in either Global, or Local (per-system) settings.
 See [**Settings**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#settings) below.

 ### Events